We’ve heard it all

 What exactly is Flow Hive?

-The Flow Hive was invented by a father and son team of Aussie beekeepers who wanted an easier, less invasive way to harvest honey from Langstroth hives.
+The Flow Hive was invented by a father and son team of Australian beekeepers who wanted an easier, less invasive way to harvest honey from Langstroth hives.
 They had a vision, researched it, designed a solution, raised funding and have created a successful business from this idea.
 We give them huge credit for going after a vision and executing on it so successfully.

 But what IS it?